Important Information for International Applicants

 - All international applicants are considered for fall term enrollment, which begins in September.

-- Completed applications must be submitted to the Office of Admission by 11/15, 12/1 or 1/15 depending on your application plan.
+Completed applications must be submitted to the Office of Admission by November 15 (Early Decision), December 1 (Early Action) or January 15 (Regular Decision) depending on your application plan.

 - If you are admitted and choose to enroll at Centre College, you will need to remit a USD 300 non-refundable enrollment deposit by either February 1 (for Early Decision) or May 1 (for Early Action and Regular Decision) to secure your admission.